Quantum scarring enhances non-Markovianity of subsystem dynamics: Conclusion

 Many other measures and notions of non-Markovianity exist in the open quantum systems literature.
-While most information backflows-based measures are expected to yield qualitatively similar results, it would be worthwhile to investigate subsystem non-Markovianity in scarred and other closed quantum many-body systems using approaches based on process tensors or the extraction of the subsystems' dynamical maps (and quantifying their CP-indivisibility) see e.g. \cite{Cerrillo2014,Rosenbach2016,Pollock2018,Cygorek2025,Pollock2018a,Guo2022,Guo2020,Strachan2024,Coppola2025}).
-Separately, it would also be very interesting to see if the strongly non-Markovian dynamics of subsystems seen in this work (together with the differences between PXP and PXPZ in this context) can be emulated and further elucidated with the collision models framework. \cite{Ciccarello2022}.
+While most information backflows-based measures are expected to yield qualitatively similar results, it would be very interesting to investigate subsystem non-Markovianity in scarred and other closed quantum many-body systems using approaches based on process tensors or properties of the extracted dynamical maps underlying subsystem dynamics, see e.g. \cite{Pollock2018,Pollock2018a,Guo2020,Guo2022,Cerrillo2014,Rosenbach2016,Strachan2024,Coppola2025}).
+Separately, it would also be very interesting to see if the strongly non-Markovian dynamics of subsystems seen in this work (together with the differences between PXP and PXPZ in this context) can be emulated and further elucidated with the collision models framework \cite{Ciccarello2022}.